-Mediclinic now offers seven facilities in various parts of South Africa that focus exclusively on same day surgery.
+Mediclinic now offers a number facilities in various parts of South Africa that focus exclusively on same day surgery.
 Concentrating only on minor surgical procedures these facilities are designed to be particularly streamlined, efficient as well as cost-effective, without compromising on the high clinical standards of the main hospital.

 It has been a challenging period while the country has fought the Corona virus, and Mediclinic understands that our community has put off essential surgical care in order to reduce the pressure on facilities.
 However, the various day clinics are now able to assist with these surgical needs and have taken extensive measures to ensure the safety of our patients, staff and doctors.